2025 Q2 Rising Stars

 About the Award:

-The Utah ATD Rising Star Award honors emerging professionals in Utah who are making a meaningful impact in the field of Learning & Development.
+The Talent Development Rising Star Award honors emerging professionals in Utah who are making a meaningful impact in the field of Talent Development.
 This award recognizes individuals who demonstrate exceptional promise through their engagement, contributions, and leadership within the local TD community.

 Know someone who's making waves in L&D?
 Nominations are open for future quarters!